-Autonomic Dysreflexia, sometimes referred to as Autonomic Hyperreflexia, is a potentially life-threatening medical condition that many people with SCI experience when there is a pain or discomfort below their level of injury, even if the pain or discomfort cannot be felt.
-Learn more about autonomic dysreflexia.
+Autonomic Dysreflexia (AD), sometimes referred to as Autonomic Hyperreflexia, is a potentially life-threatening medical condition that many people with spinal cord injury (SCI) experience when there is a pain or discomfort below their level of injury, even if the pain or discomfort cannot be felt.

 Depression is common and can affect anyone.
 About 1 in 20 Americans (over 11 million people) get depressed every year.
 Depression is even more common in the spinal cord injury (SCI) population - about one in five people.
 Estimated rates of depression among people with SCI range from 11% to 37%.